nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 __The number of patients aged 65 years and over who received prescription items in care homes increased each year, as did the number of prescription items and drug cost.__

+It is worth bearing in mind that drug cost is particularly influenced by prices and these have been rising rapidly over the past year due to [price concessions](https://openprescribing.net/national/england/concessions/) and possibly general inflation.

 There was an estimated monthly average of 301,000 care home patients aged 65 years and over receiving at least one prescription item in 2022/23.
 They received around 37 million prescription items at a drug cost of £361 million.

 This accounts for around __6.2%__ of all items prescribed to patients aged 65 years and over and around __7.8%__ of the drug cost.
 This represents increases from 2020/21, where there was a monthly average of 289,000 patients, 35 million prescription items and a drug cost of £324 million.